PlumpMath/alterstack/dependencies.md

    https://github.com/masterspline/scontext.git
    ext/scontext/
 3. crash_log (log using mmap'ed file as temp buffer, which flushed to file when filled.
-This enshures, that in case of  application crash buffer will be stored on disk by kernel.
+This ensures, that in case of application crash, buffer will be stored on disk by kernel.
    Also this algorithm fast due to rare file writes) https://github.com/masterspline/crash_log.git